Written by ASAP’s expert immigration lawyers · Updated

 ASAP filed this lawsuit in response to ASAP members’ concerns.

-On October 20, in response to ASAP members’ lawsuit, the government produced a statement about the annual asylum fee in immigration court.
+On October 20, the government responded to ASAP members’ lawsuit.
 A few days later, the government created a payment mechanism for the immigration court asylum fee for the first time.
+The government has also stated that they will send written notice to asylum applicants to tell them before their fee is due.
 These steps were a victory for ASAP members.

-On October 30, the judge granted ASAP members’ Motion for a Preliminary Injunction in part, temporarily pausing the government’s implementation of the annual asylum fee!
+On October 30, the judge granted ASAP members’ Motion for a Preliminary Injunction in part, temporarily pausing the government’s implementation of the annual asylum fee.
+However, on February 2, 2026, the judge ended this pause.
+Now, both USCIS and EOIR can charge the annual asylum fee again.

 Please find current details about how the USCIS annual asylum fee and the immigration court annual asylum fee are operating in practice.
 These pages are updated frequently.